shaharsol/gc-test2/README.md

 ### Notes

   * I use abstract functions in this implementation.
 Javascript doesn't support abstract functions and classes yet.
 There are some hacks and workarounds that are nowhere native, so I decided to leave it as it is, as the purpose is to demonstrate OO design, using abstract functions IMHO is very elegant, and I didn't want to switch my goto language.
+  * Efficiency is not top notch.
+There are full board scans for each direction whereas I could implement a more local scan in response to a new disk location, but since efficiency wasn't a factor for this exercise, I decided to leave it as it is.